-There’s a vast array of warm fashionable winter coats for women on the market.
-So, there’s simply no excuse to be underprepared.
+There’s a vast array of warm winter coats for women on the market.
+So, there’s simply no excuse for being underprepared.
 Start thinking warm, and be ready for the chilly days and blustery nights that lie ahead.

 So, whether it’s going to be a parka, a long down coat, or a fluffy-hood affair, we’ve got you covered.
 Literally.

 Ride winter out in style, comfort, and rosy-cheeked warmth with our ultimate guide to the best winter coats for women.
 Because, news flash, ladies, winter comes around every year.
 Whether you’re ready or not.

 The 19 best winter coats for women

 |The North Face

 To help you find the jacket that’s best for you, check our style guide to choose the best winter coats for women after the list.